Lorant de Bastyai: United Kingdom

-Lorant had a love of all forms of wildlife and early in his career had become a skilled taxidermist.
+Lorant had a love of all forms of wildlife and, early in his career, had become a skilled taxidermist.
 This helped him to secure a job with conservationist Peter Scott at his Slimbridge Wildfowl Reserve and subsequently with the renowned London taxidermist Roland Ward.
 At Slimbridge, among other projects, Lorant worked on the breeding scheme for the Hawaiian goose, which was nearly extinct except for the specimens held there.
 He was also responsible for capturing migrating Russian white-fronted geese for ringing.
 In the late 1950s, Lorant was featured several times on Peter Scott's BBC Television programme Look.

-At Slimbridge Lorant met Nancy, who was to become his devoted wife and whom he described affectionately in the dedication of his 1982 English language title All My Life with Hunting Birds as "my best assistant falconer for so many years".
+At Slimbridge, Lorant met Nancy, who was to become his devoted wife and whom he described affectionately in the dedication of his 1982 English language title All My Life with Hunting Birds as "my best assistant falconer for so many years".

 While he was working at the Newport Museum in South Wales, the idea for a Welsh Hawking Club was born.
-Publicity from the South Wales Argus brought other interested members of the public to the first meetings, and before long, Lorant was giving lessons in how to manage and train hawks at his then home, Yewberry Cottage in Malpas, near Newport, Wales.
+Publicity from the South Wales Argus brought other interested members of the public to th, e first meetings, and before long, Lorant was giving lessons in how to manage and train hawks at his then home, Yewberry Cottage in Malpas, near Newport, Wales.
 Initially, hawks were in short supply.
 A club trip to the DFO meeting at Kircham, Bavaria, led to many WHC members returning with hawks.